zabertech/motorZaberMotion/README.md

 ## Documentation

-This makes use of [Zaber Motion Library](https://software.zaber.com/motion-library/docs) (ZML), which requires c++17 or greater.
+This driver makes use of [Zaber Motion Library](https://software.zaber.com/motion-library/docs) (ZML), which requires c++17 or greater.
 For this reason, any epics IOC which uses this motor module must also be compiled with at least c++17.

 Additionally, it only supports Zaber devices with FW version >= 7.25.